Damodar Valley Corporation: Joint venture projects

-The Mining and Allied Machinery Corporation (MAMC) in Durgapur —one of the PSU's in India set up under the rupee-rouble agreement and enjoying Soviet patronage in the early sixties.
-Bharat Earth Movers has the highest stake (48%) in the consortium while the other two PSUs — DVC and Coal India — have 26% stake each.
+The Mining and Allied Machinery Corporation (MAMC) in Durgapur – one of the PSU's in India set up under the rupee-rouble agreement and enjoying Soviet patronage in the early 1960s.
+Bharat Earth Movers has the highest stake (48%) in the consortium while the other two PSUs – DVC and Coal India – have 26% stake each.

 Pumped storage plants

 In 2018, DVC announced plans to build six 250 MW pump storage hydel power plants at Lagu Pahar on the Bokaro River.